CyrusNajmabadi/lang-design/CollectionLiterals.md

     Similarly, even if the allocation size is small, it could cause problems if contained in something like a loop.
 Can the compiler prevent each outer loop iteration from causing the stack to grow?

-    - If `T` supports [object creation](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#object-creation-expressions), then [member lookup](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#member-lookup) on `T` is performed to find an accessible `void Init(T1 values)` method (name TBD).
+    - If `T` supports [object creation](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#object-creation-expressions), then [member lookup](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#member-lookup) on `T` is performed to find an accessible `void Construct(T1 values)` method.
 If found, and if `T1` is either an array or span type, then the literal is translated as:

         ```c#
         // Generate raw array-type or span-type value using